 How to Calculate the ROI of Customer Service Knowledge Management

-So, how exactly do you calculate the ROI of knowledge management in customer service?
-Below, we break it down into a few simple calculations you can use to keep senior leadership invested in your knowledge management platform and optimize your ROI over time.
+But how exactly do you calculate the ROI of customer service knowledge management software?
+You need to know the standard formula and key performance indicators (KPIs) to measure.
+Below, we break it down into a few simple calculations you can use to keep senior leadership invested in your KM platform and optimize your ROI over time.

-Before we dive into the specific calculations that make up the ROI of knowledge management in customer service, it’s essential to look at the basic formula.
+Before we discuss the specific calculations that make up the ROI of knowledge management in customer service, it’s essential to examine the basic formula.

 When you apply this to knowledge management in customer service, the formula looks like this: